MikPoik/BotTailor/ssr-documentation.md

 1. **Adjust the glob if your pages sit elsewhere** (e.g. `"./routes/**/*.tsx"`).
 2. **Keep the helper module side-effectful** (build the registry at import time) so server code can call `shouldSSR()` synchronously.
 3. **Guard dev-only warnings** behind `import.meta.env.DEV` to avoid noisy logs in production bundles.
+4. **Default to client rendering when a route lacks metadata** – the example above registers a fallback with `ssr: false`, so missing exports never surprise the server.

 ---